When creating content, you may need to add custom symbols and characters to your pages and posts.

 You can turn off this feature using plugins (see below), so that when you type 😉 in your post, you will see 😉 instead of ;-).

-(How to create smileys.
+(How to create smilies.
 Source: WordPress Codex: Using Smileys)

 For more information about using Smileys in WordPress, go here:

-The HTML Special Characters Helper WordPress plugin is free that can be very useful if you frequently use the WordPress Text editor and would like to add special characters and symbols to your content …
+The HTML Special Characters Helper plugin for WordPress is free that can be very handy if you frequently use the WordPress Text editor and need to add special characters to your posts and pages …

-You can download the plugin from the WordPress free plugin repository, or search for the plugin by name (i.e. “HTML Special Characters Helper”) to install the plugin directly from the dashboard …
+You can download the plugin from the WordPress free plugin directory, or search for the plugin by name (i.e. “HTML Special Characters Helper”) to install it directly from inside the WordPress dashboard …

-After installing the plugin, an HTML Special Characters widget will be added to your Add/Edit Post and Add/Edit Page screens …
+After the plugin is installed and activated, a new HTML Special Characters functionality will be added to your Add/Edit Post and Add/Edit Page screen columns …

 To display more characters, click on the See more link …

 (HTML Special Characters – See more link)

-The entire list of special characters is displayed with characters categorized into labeled sections …
+The entire list of HTML Special Characters is displayed with characters categorized into different sections …

-If you are using the Text editor, this plugin is handy because it lets you add special characters without having to switch back to Visual Editor mode.
-Just click on any character inside the widget and the encoded character will be added to the post body …
+If you’re using the Text editor, this plugin is handy because it lets you insert special characters without having to keep switching back to Visual Editor mode.
+Just click on any character or symbol inside the table and the character encoding will be added to your text at the current cursor location …

-(Character encoding inserted into post in Text mode)
+(Character encoding added to post in Text editor)

-If you are working inside the visual editor mode the symbol itself is added to your post text …
+When used inside the visual editor mode the special character itself is added to your text …

 Also, keep in mind that the Visual Content editor has its own special characters popup helper, which is accessible via the menu.
-We recommend installing this plugin only if you work in Text mode and want to avoid switching to the Visual Editor in order to add special symbols.
+If you only use the Visual Editor, then this plugin is redundant. as it would be redundant.

-This is another free plugin that you may want to look at installing if you do any work in Text mode and want the ability to add special symbols without having to switch to Visual mode …
+HTML Entities Button is another free plugin that you may want to consider installing if you work in Text mode and want the ability to add custom characters without having to switch to the Visual editor …

 (HTML Entities Button)

-You can download the plugin from the WordPress free plugin repository, or search for the plugin by name (i.e. “HTML Entities Button”) to install the plugin directly from your WP dashboard …
+You can download the plugin from the WordPress free plugin repository, or search for the plugin by name to install the plugin directly from your dashboard …

-After the plugin has been installed and activated, you will see new buttons displayed in the Text editor toolbar menu in your Add/Edit Post and Add/Edit Page screens …
+After the plugin has been installed, you will see a row of new buttons added to the Text editor toolbar menu in your Add/Edit Post and Add/Edit Page screens …